CloudBytes-Academy/CloudBytes.dev/app/content/articles/0034-limit-tags-categories-pelican.md

 But the main reason I wouldn't limit it at generation is because pelican's internals are a bit fragile and I've managed to break it in a few ways, so I'm not sure if it's worth the risk.

-If you have questions / suggestions feel free to create a new discussion on [CloudBytes\dev> Github discussions](https://github.com/CloudBytesDotDev/CloudBytes.dev/discussions)
+If you have questions / suggestions feel free to create a new discussion on [CloudBytes/dev> Github discussions](https://github.com/CloudBytesDotDev/CloudBytes.dev/discussions)